Dr. Beverly Daniel Tatum

 Tatum is also the author of "Assimilation Blues: Black Families in a White Community," published in 1987 and "Can We Talk About Race?
 And Other Conversations in an Era of School Resegregation" in 2007.
 She has conducted workshops and spoken on issues of racial identity across the country.

 Along with her books and thought leadership, Tatum has had an illustrious career in higher education.
 She was professor of psychology and education at Mount Holyoke College for 13 years, where she later was appointed dean and vice president for student affairs.
 She served as acting president at Mount Holyoke before becoming president at Spelman College.

 The Carnegie Corporation of New York named her the recipient of its 2013 Academic Leadership Award.
 She was the first college president in the state of Georgia and the first at a historically black college or university to win the award.

 Beverly Daniel Tatum was in residence on Oct.
 3-4, 2018.
-The Gittler award presentation and lecture was also held on October 8.
+The Gittler award presentation and lecture was also held Oct.
+8.

 “Some people believe that talking about race will make things worse ... creating problems where otherwise there would be none.
 Silencing the conversation, however, is just another way to maintain the status quo.
 You can't solve a problem without talking about it.”

 From her lecture, "Closing the Empathy Gap: Community Building through Dialogue"